gearnode/erl-json/README.md

 - Parsing and serialization of JSON data as specified by [RFC 8259](https://tools.ietf.org/html/rfc8259).
-- JSON Pointer application as specified by [RFC 6901](https://tools.ietf.org/html/rfc6901).
+- JSON Pointer as specified by [RFC 6901](https://tools.ietf.org/html/rfc6901).
+- JSON Patch as specified by [RFC 6902](https://tools.ietf.org/html/rfc6902).

 # Documentation
 A handbook is available [in the `doc`